geekrelief/gdnim/README.md

 When `bullet` is instanced we initialize `self.startTime` in `once`.
 If it reloads we want to save its `startTime`, so it appears in roughly the same position it left off before the reload.
 In `unload` we call `save()` and pass in the identifier for the data we want to save `self.startTime`.
 The macro serializes the data using msgpack4nim as a string and returns it to Watcher for storage.
 In `reload`, when the component is reloaded the automatically serialized data is restored first before ready, then `load(self.startTime)` retrieves the data from Watcher, deserializes it and stores the value into `self.startTime`.

 Generally, the identifiers you pass to `save()` and `load()` should match.
-If for some reason you want to reload to and not restore some piece of data you can prefix the identifier with `!`.
+If for some reason you want to reload and not restore some data you can prefix the identifier with `!`.

 For example: